-- recall (pandas.DataFrame) Results from calling lag_crp. - max_lag (int) Maximum absolute lag to plot. - split (bool, optional) If true, will plot as two separate lines with a gap at lag 0.
+- recall (pandas.DataFrame) Results from calling lag_crp. - max_lag (int, optional) Maximum absolute lag to plot. - lag_key (str, optional) Name of the column indicating lag. - split (bool, optional) If true, will plot as two separate lines with a gap at lag 0.